Barley, water, hops and yeast.

 Started in 2016, the Rea Valley Brewery can’t claim quite as much history, but hopefully we can make use of a few things which brewers have learned along the way.

 This site is a reflection of my own brewing journey; a lot of the content is an online version of my handwritten brew book, and as such it is acting both as a backup for the hardcopy and an opportunity to expand upon the slightly terse notes to be found there.
-If you just want the recipes, then jump over to the blog.
+If you just want the recipes, then they are all publicly available on my Brewers Friend profile here.

 This is mostly for my benefit.
 If you, the reader, have been directed here or have stumbled upon it then in the interests of full disclosure I should probably make a few points of clarification.